Pass Your PSI Tennessee LLE Electrician Exam

 Our course is designed to familiarize you with the 2017 NEC.
 You will know precisely how to find the correct answers in the code when you take your exam.

-We prepare you to successfully pass your exam by providing extensive knowledge of the structure of the code and by thoroughly covering each subject appearing on your Texas Electrical License Exam.
+We prepare you to successfully pass your exam by providing extensive knowledge of the structure of the code and by thoroughly covering each subject appearing on your Tennesse Limited Licensed Electrical Licensed Exam.

 QUESTION: Why is a copy of the 2017 NEC required by this course?

-ANSWER: The Tennessee Electrical License Exam is based on the 2017 NEC.
-This course is an excellent study companion to the 2017 NEC.
+ANSWER: The Tennessee Limited Licensed Electrical License Exam is based on the 2017 NEC.
+This course is an excellent study companion to the Code.
 This course makes frequent references to code sections and guides you through the exam topics.

 The Electrical Licensing Exam is an open-book code exam.
 To pass, you must continuously reference the 2017 National Electrical Code.